Maxew42/ML/Trashedy/README.md

 ## Content

-The project is divided in two main parts :
+The project is divided in three main parts :

 - The "production" part with the website and the integrated ML model.
 - The research part with notebooks used to train and test the model.
+- The .sql database dump, for you to easily install our database with MySQL.

 ### ml-models-environment